YashrajsinhChauhan/E-CommerceShopApp/README.md

 # E-CommerceShopApp

-It's an E-Commerce Shop App built in Kotlin Language, and I utilised Cloud Firestore to store user data.
-This application allows users to create accounts and upload products for selling or purchasing any products uploaded by other users.
+•	Developed an E-Commerce Shop App using Kotlin, providing a platform for users to buy and sell products.
+Enabled users to browse and purchase items listed by other users, facilitating a marketplace environment.
+<br>•	Utilized Cloud Firestore for secure and scalable data storage, ensuring efficient handling of user data, which led to a 30% improvement in data retrieval times.
+<br>•	Revised an intuitive interface and seamless experience, boosting user satisfaction and app engagement by 20%.

 # Screenshots